Dynamic critical exponents as an emergent property at interacting topological quantum critical points: Topological quantum phase transitions in superconductors with symmetry

-In this Letter, we take topological superconductors of C class \cite{Schnyder08,Kitaev09} as an example to illustrate how interactions can change dynamical exponents.
+In this paper, we take topological superconductors of C class \cite{Schnyder08,Kitaev09} as an example to illustrate how interactions can change dynamic critical exponents.
 We consider the fundamental representation of C class topological superconductors with interactions.
 Its protecting symmetry is the spin $SU(2)$ symmetry \cite{Kennedy16}, which demands spin singlet pairing.
 To realize nontrivial topology, the superconductor needs to be two-dimensional (2D) and the pairing should be in the $d_{xy}+id_{x^2-y^2}$ channel.
-(For simplicity, we temporarily neglect the normal state dispersion $\epsilon_k$, whose effect will be discussed in detail towards the end of this Letter.)
+(For simplicity, we temporarily neglect the normal state dispersion $\epsilon_k$, whose effect will be discussed in detail toward the end of this paper.)
 As shown in Fig. \ref{phase}, a topological phase transition can be driven by the effective chemical potential $m$, where the horizontal axis of $m=0$ marks the tQCPs. $\lambda$ is the contact fermion-fermion interaction.
-We find that for repulsive or no interactions $\lambda\geq0$ the tQCPs have dynamical exponent $z=2$, while for attractive interactions $\lambda<0$, depending on the interaction channel, we may have tQCPs with dynamical exponent $z=1$ or gapped states at $m=0$.
-In the following, we will use effective field theory to study these tQCPs and demonstrate in detail how the dynamical exponent changes.
+We find that for repulsive or no interactions $\lambda\geq0$ the tQCPs have dynamic critical exponent $z=2$, while for attractive interactions $\lambda<0$, depending on the interaction channel, we may have tQCPs with dynamic critical exponent $z=1$ or gapped states at $m=0$.
+In the following, we will use effective field theory to study these tQCPs and demonstrate in detail how the dynamic critical exponent changes.

 Let us define the quantum field theory representation of a tQCP by the Hamiltonian $\mathcal{H}=\mathcal{H}(N^{B}_f, \lambda)$, which contains the fermion degrees of freedom $N^{B}_f$ (the superscripts $B$ stand for bulk) and interaction parameter $\lambda$.
 A tQCP separates two topologically distinct phases with different invariants $N_1$ and $N_2$.
 The degrees of freedom can be determined by both the topology and protecting symmetry $G_p$,